 In certain circumstances, you may also have the right to request from the company, the erasure of personal data or to restrict the processing of personal data where it concerns your personal information; as well as the right to object to such processing.
 You can use the contact details below to make such requests.

 Submission and Lodging a Complaint

-To submit your subject access request you can write to us at email@example.com or write to the Data Protection Officer at the following address:
+To submit your subject access request, you can email your request to us at firstname.lastname@example.org or write to the Data Protection Officer at the following address: